 5. What support will there be for my child’s/young person’s overall well-being?

 All our staff are regularly trained to provide a high standard of pastoral support through our weekly pastoral briefings.
 Relevant staff are trained to support medical needs such as diabetes or hearing impairment.
-We have a clear Behaviour for Learning policy, which includes guidance on expectations, rewards and sanctions, this is fully understood, and in place by all staff and is clearly displayed in all classrooms.
+We have a clear Behaviour for Learning policy, which includes guidance on expectations, rewards and sanctions.
+This is fully understood and in place by all staff and is clearly displayed in all classrooms.
 We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.
-Our ELSA can support students whose poor attendance is due to concerns about school.
-Student voice is central to our ethos and this encouraged through our student council.
+Student voice is central to our ethos and this is encouraged through our student council.

 6. What specialist services and expertise are available at or accessed by the setting / school / college?

-We have a CAMHS nurse on site once a week to advise staff and run intervention with students.
-All our teaching assistants have completed training such as the Level 3 award in supporting students or the supporting students with ASD on line course run by The Abbey School.
+All our teaching assistants have a specialist area and CPD programmes.
+They continually participate in a wide range of training to ensure that we can support all learners effectively.
 Our teachers all hold qualified teacher status.
-We have a number of established relationships with professionals in health and social care, these include CAMHS, the Specialist Teaching and Educational Psychology Service (South West) and Safe Haven.
-Where interventions are suggested these are recorded on our provision map.
-All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention.
+We have a number of established relationships with professionals in health and social care.
+These include CAMHS, the Specialist Teaching and Educational Psychology Service (South West) and Safe Haven.
+Where interventions are suggested, these are recorded on our provision map.
+All external partners we work with are vetted in terms of safeguarding and, when buying in additional services, we monitor the impact of any intervention.

 7. What training are the staff supporting children and young people with SEND had or are having?

-Our Special Needs Co-ordinator (SENCo) has completed the mandatory National SENCo Award, a Masters degree in Inclusive Eduction, is a qualified teacher and is a member of the senior leadership team of the school.
-We regularly invest time in training staff through our CPD program, our pastoral and teaching and learning briefings.
-Our pastoral news and SEN register contain student specific issues as well as more general support strategies.
+Our Special Needs Co-ordinator (SENCo) has completed the mandatory National SENCo Award, a Masters degree in Inclusive Eduction, is a qualified teacher and is a member of the Senior Leadership Team of the school.
+We regularly invest time in training staff through our CPD programme and our pastoral and teaching and learning briefings.
+Our pastoral news and SEND register contain student specific issues as well as more general support strategies.
 Our staff delivering more specialist input have received training from the Educational Psychology Service or from the dyslexia specialists at the Helen Arkell Centre.
-We have two members of staff who have completed the Emotional Literacy Support Assistant training, one member of staff who is completing the level 5 specialist teacher for dyslexia training and four teaching assistants who have completed a level 3 qualification in supporting students.
+We have an in-house Specialist Assessor who has completed the CPT3A and Level 5 Dyslexia training with Helen Arkell, two members of staff who have completed the Emotional Literacy Support Assistant training, one member of staff who has completed Drawing and Talking training and one who has completed her SLCN ELKLAN training.

 8. How will my child/young person be included in activities outside the classroom including school trips?